 Bhutan Basics is the perfect first-time Bhutan tour.
 You see the highlights of Bhutan in a seven-day introduction to the Land of the Thunder Dragon.
 Surely you will be back!

 Experience the Highlights of Bhutan in Seven Days

 Bhutan Basics is a first time Bhutan tour that shows you the most important things to see in a relatively short period of time.
 You will have a private guide and transportation so you can begin any day.
 All meals are included.
 We use good quality government-approved hotels.
 You also have the option of a home stay one night.
 Our emphasis is on seeing as much as possible without sacrificing comfort, so no trekking is involved.
-You do not have to be gay to enjoy our highlights of Bhutan package.
+While Purple Dragon was founded to serve the LGBT market, our adventurers of a lifetime are open to everyone!
 A growing number of mainstream guests choose Purple Dragon because they know they will get something better from a gay company.

 You also visit Changgangkha Monastery, built in the 15th century.
 If it is open and you are up to climbing a long flight of stone steps you will be rewarded with sweeping views of the valley.
 The most important of the temple's statues is that of an eleven-headed manifestation of Lord Buddha that has 1,000 arms and 1,000 eyes.

 Next, it's on to the Thimpu Dzong, which now houses government ministries, and Simtokha Dzong.
 The latter was built on a rocky hill into which an annoying demon was imprisoned in the seventeenth century.

 Next is the "takin reserve" to see the national animal.
 The takin is an odd-looking beast that might result from the union of a goat and an antelope.
 The takin is revered for its resilience in harsh conditions (even though it is endangered) and is also a part of Bhutanese mythology.